Branching out, first-generation student Mitzzy Lopez loves life in the lab where she combines chemistry and justice.

-Her minors in Social Science Forensics and Criminology/Criminal Justice express her desire to use her scientific skills to ensure that justice is served.
+Her pursuit of a Social Science Forensics Minor and a Criminology/Criminal Justice Minor demonstrates her desire to use scientific skills in the service of justice.

 “Finding answers is basically the whole goal of working in a crime lab,” she said.
 “I’m really interested in making sure that the right perpetrators are sentenced for their crime.
 Forensic science is expanding and helping exonerate innocent people and put the correct people in jail for whatever crimes they committed.”

 Though analytical chemistry is not forensic science, working in Ingram’s lab will help Mitzzy reach her aspiration since the premise of analytical chemistry is to find the composition of something, whether it is uranium contaminating the water supply or blood or sweat offering an incriminating DNA sequence at a crime scene.

 “Analytical chemistry is the specific kind of chemistry that is typically helpful in these fields,” Mitzzy said.
 “Let’s say we find a water sample on the reservation and people are drinking from the well.
 Analytical chemistry works to find all the components of water.
 Specifically what we’re doing in the Ingram research lab is looking for uranium in the water, because uranium is very dangerous to consume and there’s a lot of uranium mines around this reservation.”

 While Mitzzy liked chemistry in high school and loved the copper panels, skyway, and stark jagged lines of the Science and Health Building where the Chemistry Department is housed, she still had reservations about life in the lab.